 Domestic abuse is one of the most devastating, frightening, and stressful situations for both adults and children to experience.
-If you or someone you love is the victim of domestic violence, it is important to come forward and speak to the lawyers at Caesar & Bender, LLP, to ensure that you are fully protected.
-They will help you understand exactly what must be done to take care of yourself and how to safely remove yourself (and your children) from this unhealthy environment.
+If you or someone you love is the victim of domestic violence, it is important to come forward and speak to the lawyers at Caesar & Bender, LLP to ensure that you are fully protected.
+Our lawyers will help you understand exactly what must be done to take care of yourself and safely remove yourself (and your children) from an unhealthy environment.

 How Does Illinois Define Domestic Violence?

 Under the Illinois Domestic Violence Act, domestic violence is defined as physical abuse, harassment, intimidation of a dependent, interference with personal liberty, or willful deprivation.

 Those protected under the Illinois Domestic Violence Act include:

 - Spouses and ex-spouses;

 - People who share or formally shared a common dwelling;

 - Other relationships defined by either marriage or blood;